 Domaine Pascal Cotat

-The Cotat family has tended both Sauvignon Blanc and Pinot Noir on the slopes of the fabled Monts Damnés in Chavignol since the end of World War II; it was only in the 1990s when the two Cotat brothers, Paul and Francis, handed over the family domaine to their sons, François and Pascal, respectively.
+The Cotat family has tended both Sauvignon Blanc and Pinot Noir on the slopes of the fabled Monts Damnés in Chavignol since the end of World War II; in the 1990s the two Cotat brothers, Paul and Francis, handed over the family domaine to their sons, François and Pascal, respectively.

 FARMING & WINEMAKING